bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 It wasn't judgmental, but his uncle was clearly putting out some breadcrumbs for Adrex to follow.

 "Ehm, not that long.
-He was way better at it that I were, so..."
+He was way better at it than I were, so..."

 His uncle cut in: "Yes, but you found a solution to come around that, right?"